Preview

 Subject

-NASFL, building, exterior, Link Trainer
+NASFL, building, Link Trainer, military, museums, simulators

 Description

-Two exterior shots of building-8 which housed the Link trainer.
+Two exterior shots of Building 8 which housed the Link trainer.

-The Link Trainer, also known as the Blue Box and Pilot Trainer was a flight simulator produced between the early 1930s based on technology pioneered in 1929 by Edwin Albert Link.
+The Link Trainer, also known as the Blue Box and Pilot Trainer, was a flight simulator produced between the early 1930s based on technology pioneered in 1929 by Edwin Albert Link.
 These simulators became famous during World War II, when they were used as a key pilot training aid by almost every combatant nation.
 More than 500,000 U.S pilots were trained on Link simulators, many of them at the NAS Fort Lauderdale.
-The Link Flight Trainer has been designated as a Historic Mechanical Engineering Landmark, by the American Society of Mechanical Engineers.
-The Link Company is now a part of L-3 Communications and continues to make aerospace simulators.

-Courtesy of the Naval Air Station Fort Lauderdale Museum
+Courtesy of the Naval Air Station Fort Lauderdale Museum.

 Date Digital